8ctavio/vergil/apps/docs/src/composables/useModel.md

 The `useModel` composable creates a *model* for a custom component.
 Here, a model may be understood as an encapsulation of component state and utilities to conveniently interact with it.

-A model should be provided to a component with special support for models created with `useModel` via the `v-model` directive.
+A model should be provided to a component with special support for `useModel`-created-models via the `v-model` directive.
 Therefore, the `useModel` composable is an alternative for two-way data binding with regular refs.

 ```vue
 <script>